-These are just a small portion of the Departments that received grant money.
+These are just a small portion of the departments that received grant money.

 • The Westwood Volunteer Ambulance Corps received a matching grant to help purchase a Vital Signs Monitor.
 This monitor allows for continuous measurement of the patient’s vitals during transport.